Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

 【Description 】
-     Transparently transmit the distribution network token to the device 【Function】
+     Transparently transmit the configuration network token to the device 【Function】
      /**
       @param ip ip address